Olivia Greaves: Gymnastics career

-2011–2014
+Junior Olympics

 Greaves was part of the Junior Olympic Program and competed with her mother's gym, Athletic Edge Sports Center.

-2015–2017

 Greaves began training at MG Elite Gymnastics and competed level 8 during the 2015 season, the same gym as rising junior Laurie Hernandez.
 At the Level 8 New Jersey State Championships Greaves finished first in the all-around, vault, and floor exercise, finished second on the balance beam, and third on the uneven bars.
 In 2016 she competed at the Level 9 New Jersey State Championships where she finished first in the all-around, vault, and uneven bars, second on floor exercise, and tenth on balance beam.
 At the 2017 Level 10 New Jersey State Championships, Greaves finished first in the all-around, on vault, and on floor exercise, second on uneven bars, and third on balance beam.

-Junior Elite
+Junior elite

-2018

 Greaves started 2018 as a Level 10 gymnast.
 She competed at the Nastia Liukin Cup where she finished 8th in the all-around.
 A week later she competed at the KPAC Elite Qualifier where she earned a score 51.650 and qualified as a junior elite.
 In early July, Greaves competed at the American Classic where she placed fourth in the all-around behind Kayla DiCello, Konnor McClain, and Skye Blakely but first on the uneven bars.
 Later that month she competed at the 2018 U.S. Classic where she placed ninth in the all-around and third on floor exercise.
 In August Greaves competed at the 2018 U.S. National Gymnastics Championships, her first ever National Championships.
 She finished sixth in the all-around and as a result she was added to the Junior National Team.

 In late August, Greaves verbally committed to attend the University of Florida on a gymnastics scholarship.